 There have been reports of Stephen Ross, who is the owner of Miami Dolphins, has invested a humongous $1 million in drone racing.
-Drone racing is a new rage in the town in which pilots put on First Person View (FPV) goggles and race their machines on a variety of tracks with speeds in excess of 70 mph.
+Drone racing league is a new rage in the town in which pilots put on First Person View (FPV) goggles and race their machines on a variety of tracks with speeds in excess of 70 mph.
 Of course, the first drone to cross the finish line rules the roost.
 FPV goggles enable the pilot to get a live video feed right from the drone’s cockpit.
 FPV technology is making its niche among the dronies with the passage of time as it provides a tremendous immersive digital experience.

 The drone racing league is making concerted efforts to make a name for itself and gain popularity among the masses.
 This investment by Stephen Ross is being deemed as a massive milestone for the league.
 A series of trial racing events have been arranged featuring six pilots with their amazing superfast drones.
 They are also expected to get into colossal media deals, sponsorships and ticket sales contracts.
 On the whole, the league is well on its way to ensuring that drone racing becomes a mainstream sport as soon as possible and Ross’ investment of a million dollars is going to be a huge lift for the event.